 On this day in 1984, The Guardian’s Clifford Webb took a closer look at Leyland Trucks and concluded that the former powerhouse of the UK’s commercial vehicle industry was in grave peril.

 Bathgate was for planned for the chop, but he argued that its closure would need to be accelerated, or else it could bring down the entire company.

 The collapse of Leyland’s once profitable lorry business has been so damaging that some experts believe that any further delay in the planned closure of its plant at Bathgate, Scotland, could pull down the company.
 They believe phasing out Bathgate over the next two years is not quick enough and the decision has been delayed too long.

-The MT211 to be launched late this year, will replace the outdated Terrier in the lightweight sector, which accounts for 30 per cent of British sales.
+The MT211 to be launched late this year, will replace the outdated Terrier (above and below) in the lightweight sector, which accounts for 30% of British sales.